Enumerated type: In functional programming

-In these languages the small-integer representation is completely hidden from the programmer, if indeed such a representation is employed by the implementation.
-However, Haskell has the Enum type class which a type can derive or implement to get a mapping between the type and Int.
+In these languages, the integer representation is completely hidden from the programmer, if the language employs it.
+However, Haskell has the Enum type class, which a type can derive or implement to get a mapping between the type and Int.

 Databases

 Some databases support enumerated types directly.
 MySQL provides an enumerated type ENUM with allowable values specified as strings when a table is created.
 The values are stored as numeric indices with the empty string stored as 0, the first string value stored as 1, the second string value stored as 2, etc. Values can be stored and retrieved as numeric indexes or string values.